kmzbrnoI/dc01/fw/doc/operation.md

 ### Continuous test

-In normal operation mode and in override mode
+In normal operation mode and in override mode DCC is checked on both sides based on current state.
+Error is reported as system failure.

 ### DCC measuring